 Whilst Passeig de Gracia became the smart street to live on, and attracted all the luxury brands in recent decades, Passeig de Sant Joan fell behind, and even went a bit shabby in places for a while.
 The wholesale rag-trade took up shop in the area near the Arc de Triomf in the 1990s.

 But after a big recent refurbishment of the boulevard by City Hall, the street’s attractions are starting to shine, and Passeig de Sant Joan is making a comeback with savvy local buyers.
-An article in Sunday’s La Vanguardia property supplement by Mar Claramonte, one of Spain’s leading property journalists, pointed out what more and more locals are thinking – that Passeig de Sant Joan is a smart alternative to Passeig de Gracia.
+An article in Sunday’s La Vanguardia property supplement by Mar Claramonte, a Spanish property journalists, pointed out what more and more locals are thinking – that Passeig de Sant Joan is a smart alternative to Passeig de Gracia.
 La Vanguardia is Catalonia’s leading daily paper (published in Barcelona), and Claramonte has her finger on the pulse.

 SMART LOCATION